Update: January 2020.

-Reiki is a Japanese term , REI means universal and KI means vital life force energy.
+Reiki is a Japanese term, REI means universal and KI means vital life force energy.
 This universal energy is defined as Chi in China, Bio-plasmic energy in Russian and Prana in Sanskrit.
-Vital life force energy is one of the highest forms of energy flowing through all living thing.
+Vital life force energy is one of the highest forms of energy flowing through all living things.

-DR.Mikao Usui visited India, China and Tibet and researched on Buddha.
+DR.Mikao Usui visited India, China, and Tibet and researched Buddha.
 He learned Sanskrit and Chinese.
 While in Tibet, he came across a scripture which he thought would lead to the rediscovery of this technique.

 On going back to Japan, he meditated on the top of a holy mountain Kurama, near Kyoto, for 21 days, at the end of which he got the Revelation, and later spent his years teaching this technique to others.
 Dr.Usui passed away on March 9th, 1926, at the age of 62.
 He passed on the system to Dr.Chijirao Hayashi for further development.

 Dr. Hayashi’s main contribution has been to start the First REIKI Clinic in Kyoto and taking specific measures to preserve the system during the Second World War.

 It was Mrs.Hawayo Takata who preserved the system during the war period and made it available to the modern world.
 During 1970-1980, she trained twenty-two, REIKI Masters and Trainers.

 Though REIKI is a very ancient system of healing, it became available to the modern world only from 1970.